1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 Historical Context

 The 1965 Washington quarter marks a pivotal shift in U.S. coinage.
 Prior to this year, quarters, dimes, and half dollars were minted using 90% silver.
-However, due to the rising price of silver and fears that the value of the metal would exceed the coin’s face value, the U.S. Mint transitioned to a copper-nickel alloy.
+However, due to the rising prices of silver and fears that the value of the metal would exceed the coin’s face value, the U.S. Mint transitioned to a copper-nickel alloy.
 President Lyndon B. Johnson’s Coinage Act of 1965 officially ended silver in dimes and quarters, and these coins were instead struck with a copper core clad in a copper-nickel alloy.

 1965 Quarter Value Chart